Skip to main content

 Authentication credentials should be changed to have a strong password after their initial use.
 Please see the Changing Log-In Credentials section below.

-To reach MR devices, the client must be wirelessly connected to the access point (AP) using a configured service set identifier (SSID) or the "meraki-setup" SSID.
+To reach MR devices, the client must be wirelessly connected to the access point (AP) using a configured service set identifier (SSID) or one of the SSIDs mentioned in the Default SSIDs section, such as "meraki-setup" SSID.
 However, MS and MX devices can be accessed by any device with access to their LAN IP.
 This is done by entering the LAN IP address in the URL bar of a web browser.
 Additionally, each device can be accessed by DNS name if the client traffic passes through the device while browsing the following URLs.
 This can be useful for determining which AP/switch/firewall a client's traffic is going through to reach the internet.

 Note: These URLs will work for any Meraki devices listed above, but will only access the first device in its path.